cjrh/easycython/README.rst

 Note that:

-- Cython annotation (`-a`) is always-on.
+- Cython annotation (:code:`-a`) is always-on.
 I find it easier to just always have the annotation available, and clean up unwanted files by other means.
-- `numpy` is required, because all the work I do requires `numpy` support inside my cython extensions.
+- :code:`numpy` is required, because all the work I do requires :code:`numpy` support inside my cython extensions.
-- Compiler flags `-O2 -march=native` are automatically passed to
+- Compiler flags :code:`-O2 -march=native` are automatically passed to
   the compiler.
 I have not yet had to step through the generated C code with a debugger.

 These things above could all be made optional.
-I'm considering using the `begins` library for the CLI interface.
+I'm considering using the :code:`begins` library for the CLI interface.